sunknudsen/privacy-guides/how-to-self-host-a-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 EOF
 ```

-On server, confirm the output from `cat ~/.ssh/authorized_keys` matches the output from `cat ~/.ssh/vpn-server.pub` on macOS.
+On server, confirm the output from `cat ~/.ssh/authorized_keys` matches the output from `cat ~/.ssh/vpn-server.pub` on Mac.

 #### Step 4: create `vpn-server-admin` user